 - give your child fluids often, to prevent dehydration

 - use saltwater drops (saline) to treat a stuffy nose - ask your pharmacist or family doctor for instructions

-- damp cotton wool can be used to clean away any crustiness around the eyes.
-Use one piece of cotton wool per wipe for each eye.
-Gently clean the eye from inner to outer lid
+- use damp cotton wool to clean away any crustiness around the eyes - use one piece of cotton wool per wipe for each eye and gently clean the eye from inner to outer lid

 - keep your child at home and resting until they are well and your public health service advises that they can return to school or daycare